walidamro-msft/aoai-sora-2-model-startup-samples/dotnet/README.md

 - **Reference Image** (for Image-to-Video only):
   - JPEG, PNG, or WebP format
   - Dimensions matching the `size` parameter

+**Note:** These samples use direct `HttpClient` calls to the Azure OpenAI REST API rather than the SDK, providing more control and transparency over the API interactions.

 ## 📁 Files in This Folder